 ATHLETIC SCHOLARSHIPS.
-The ULM Department of Athletics, through the Scholarship Office, awards scholarships based on athletic ability, which is evaluated by Department of Athletics personnel.
+The ULM Department of Athletics awards scholarships based on athletic ability, which is evaluated by Department of Athletics personnel.

 In addition to possessing athletic ability, a student who receives an athletic scholarship must (a) meet the academic requirements for initial and/or continuing enrollment at ULM, (b) meet NCAA requirements for receipt of initial and/or continuing athletic scholarship, and (c) enroll as a full-time student.